 Hard to Top This Ride

+After climbing 165 feet and dropping 180 feet at 85 degrees (nearly vertical) into an underground tunnel, the coaster revs up to 72 mph.
 The much maligned and now defunct Son of Beast at Kings Island previously held the height and speed records (218 feet and 78 mph, respectively) for a wooden coaster.
 But it was a painfully rough and miserable ride.
 Goliath, however, handles its steep, long drop and high speed with finesse.

 Son of Beast also included a single loop, but it accomplished its feat by converting the inverted part of the track to tubular steel.
 The wooden Topper track on the Great America ride remains the same throughout its two inversions.